Cantido/liberator/README.md

 Questions and pull requests are more than welcome.
-I follow Elixir's tenet of bad documentation being a bug, so if anything is unclear, please [file an issue](https://todo.sr.ht/~cosmicrose/liberator)!
+I follow Elixir's tenet of bad documentation being a bug, so if anything is unclear, please [file an issue](https://todo.sr.ht/~cosmicrose/liberator) or ask on the [mailing list]!
 Ideally, my answer to your question will be in an update to the docs.

 Please see [CONTRIBUTING.md](CONTRIBUTING.md) for all the details you could ever want about helping me with this project.